EnzzoCaaue/ebscraper/README.md

-# eb-scraper
+# EB-SCRAPER
-This is a scraper made to never miss a notification on eb website libs used > selenium and telebot change CHAT_ID and BOT_TOKEN with your credentials
+Script created to receive updates on Telegram from the Brazilian army website (public contest).

+Libraries used:
+Selenium
+Telebot

+Python version: 3.9

+Change the CHANNEL_ID and BOT_TOKEN